Let’s make a Mango Berry Smoothie! This yummy blueberry mango smoothie recipe is refreshing, light & delicious. The whole family loves it!

 Here’s What You Need To Make A Mango Berry Smoothie:

 - Frozen Blueberries.
-Packed with color and nutrients!
+Packed with color, vitamins, antioxidants–all kinds of great nutrients!
 My kids generally don’t *love* blueberries on their own, but they’ll happily sip them in a smoothie.
 I love what they add here!

 - Frozen Mango.
-Sweet, creamy and luscious, frozen mango adds gorgeous flavor and color to smoothies!
+Sweet, creamy and luscious, frozen mango adds gorgeous flavor and color to smoothies.
+(P.S.
+This is a great way to add sweetness and creaminess without banana, honey, or maple syrup!)

 - Orange Juice.
-My kids love any smoothie with orange juice!
+My kids love any smoothie with orange juice as the liquid!
 It adds acidity and citrus flavor that’s tough to beat.

 - Collagen Protein Or A Smoothie Boost.
 Adding some protein with collagen or protein powder helps balance the nutrient profile of the smoothie.
 Eating protein and fat with your carbs helps slow down their impact on your blood sugar, helps keep you full longer, and helps fuel your body and your day!